-Walter Brueggemann, The Book that Breathes New Life: Scriptural Authority and Biblical Theology, chapter 1, pages 3-19.
-[Library Reserve]
+Walter Brueggemann, The Book that Breathes New Life: Scriptural Authority and Biblical Theology, (Minneapolis: Fortress, 2005): 3-19.

 Presbyterians would do well to find the following two denominational documents: "Presbyterian Understanding and Use of Holy Scripture," and "Biblical Authority and Interpretation."